-115 volt a-c control power is fed through the motor thermal switches, the LD contacts of the "charge control assembly," the rectifier and inverter modules thermal switches (unless otherwise specified) where it is fed into the "Stop-Start" operation devices and their associated relays.
+115 volt a-c control power is fed through the motor thermal

+switches (unless otherwise specified) where it is fed into the "Stop-Start" operation devices and their associated relays.
 For the exact circuit connection, consult the elementary diagram furnished.
 Typical control logic for an inverter system is as follows: When the Start button is actuated the inverter start relay (IS) is actuated and sealed in by IS contacts paralleling the "Start" button.
-Another set of IS contacts closes actuating the inverter start auxiliary relay.
-The inverter relay (RX) has contacts in the IN-VERTER ON indicator circuit (if supplied) and the RESET indicator (if supplied).
+Another set of IS contacts closes actuating the inverter start auxiliary The inverter relay (RX) has contacts in the INVERTER ON indicator circuit (if supplied) and the RESET indicator (if supplied).
 A set of N.O. contacts may be in the speed reference input circuit to the driver which will open in case of a loss of 115VAC control power, which will remove the input speed reference command.
-Inverter ON and Reset indicator logic is as follows: If no fault exists in the system (RX relay), the Inverter ON indicator will illuminate when the START button is actuated, but if a fault exists in the system or a fault should occur in the system while operating, the IN-VERTER ON indicator will extinguish and RESET indicator will illuminate.
+Inverter ON and Reset indicator logic is as follows: If no fault exists in the system (RX relay), the Inverter ON indicator will illuminate when the START button is actuated, but if a fault exists in the system or a fault should occur in the system while operating in INVERTER ON indicator will extinguish and RESET indicator will illuminate.